darren-a/ruby-notes/README.md

 notes:
 - all elements unique
 - if you add an existing object to the set nothing will happen
+- if you try to delete an object that isn't in the set nothing will happen

 ```
 require 'set'
 ```
 :<<
 :add
-:delete
+:add?  (returns nil (rather than the set itself) if an add operation fails) :delete
 :&  (intersection)
 :+  (union)
 :|  (union)
 :-  (difference)
-:^  (xor - members of set A and set B but not both)
+:^  (xor - members of set A + members of set B but not members of both)
 :merge
 :subset
 :superset